 User feedback is not a customer satisfaction survey or a user experience research.
 User feedback is any information – positive or negative experience – collected directly from users about their experience using our products or services.
 We collect this feedback via many different channels including, but not limited to, live chat, email, phone calls, and more.

-Before gathering user feedback, may sure you have clarified the following parameters.
+Before starting to collect user feedback, may sure you have clarified the following parameters.

 - Your goal.
 What exactly do you want to find out?
 It can be design aesthetics, usability, user engagement, market demand, users’ preferences, and so on.

 - Your tools.
-Next, prepare the list of tools that will be helpful for reaching out to your customers and getting to know their opinions.
+Next, prepare a list of tools that will be helpful for reaching out to your customers and getting to know their opinions.

 - Your metrics.
 As the last step, define the clear and measurable metrics that will allow you to conclude on achieving your goal.